annitodd/GEMS-data/gems-mode-choice/15_mode-choice-cleaning_make-smaller-datasets.md

 ## Save with fewer variables AND only trips

-This keeps only some variables
+This keeps only some variables that we’ll need for the analysis

 ``` r
 df_trips_only_small <- df_trips_only |>